-Maidenhair Fern is a very large group of plants thought are popular amongst many types of hobbyist.
+Maidenhair Fern is a very large group of plants thought are popular amongst many types of hobbyists.
 The Adiantum Sp. as a whole makes up for more than 200 individual types of ferns.
 Today’s article will cover Delta Maidenhair Fern (Adiantum Raddianum) because it is, in my opinion, the best version of Adiantum to use as a vivarium plant.
 The specific requirements this flora demands might make it a complicated plant to keep indoors.
-None the less, it is perfectly suited for life in a tropical themed terrarium.
+None the less, it is perfectly suited for life in a tropical-themed terrarium.

 What Is Delta Maidenhair?

 Adiantum Raddianum is a specific type of Maidenhair Fern grouped in the Pteridaceae family.
 Much like most Adiantum species, this plant requires an environment that is close to the water and high in humidity.
 The separating difference between Delta Maidenhair and other types of Maidenhair Ferns is its fan-shaped fronds and delicate inability to tolerate dry conditions.
 This plant can be a rather demanding flora for most beginners and will require a bit of experimentation to understand its various care needs.